top of page

 3. ŚĀKTOPĀYA (ŚĀKTA + UPĀYA): The means or method of Śakti (the dynamic power of Śiva or God).

-4. ĀṆAVOPĀYA (ĀṆAVA + UPĀYA): The means or method that concerns the aṇu (the limited being).
+4. ĀṆAVOPĀYA (ĀṆAVA + UPĀYA): The means or method pertaining to the aṇu (the limited being).

-Each of these upāya-s (means or methods) utilizes a particular aspect of you.
+Each of these upāya-s (means or methods) utilizes a particular aspect of yours.
 Let us analyze them one by one:

 Anupāya (lit. "without means or method")

-When you realize that YOU ARE THE SELF, that is Anupāya.
-However, it is referred to as "a kind of means or method" because on very rare occasions a very special disciple appears who only needs to receive from his Guru the revelation that he is really the Self in order to become immediately aware of his divine identity.
+When you realize that YOU ARE THE LORD, that is Anupāya.
+However, it is referred to as "a kind of means or method" because on very rare occasions appears a very special disciple who just needs to receive from his Guru the revelation that he really is the Lord to become immediately conscious of his divine identity.

-But certainly no means are performed, because the disciple instantly realizes that he is Śiva.
-Therefore Anupāya is mentioned as if it were a means, but at the same time it is certainly not a means.
-Hence its name, "without means."
-However, because such disciples who attain liberation immediately are very rare, sometimes this upāya is omitted and only the other three are mentioned.
+But there is no means being practiced really, because the disciple instantly realizes that he is Śiva.
+That is why Anupāya is mentioned as if it were a means but at the same time it is really not a means.
+Hence its name: "without a means".
+Nonetheless, as this kind of disciples getting Liberation at once are very rare, this upāya is sometimes omitted and only the three remaining ones are mentioned.

-Śāmbhavopāya (lit. "the means or method of Śambhu or Śiva")
+Śāmbhavopāya (lit. "the means or method pertaining to Śambhu or Śiva")

 The great master Abhinavagupta says: